Indre-V/animation-quiz/README.md

 #### Feedback Confirmation

 Provides the user with acknowledgement.
 Page reloads after 5 seconds and returns to the start screen.
+There is also an option to click on home icon to return to homepage.

 <details><summary><b>Feedback Confirmation Page</b></summary>